6. The "Son of G-D" MYTH

 This "messenger of the covenant" was Elijah the Prophet, as Malachi continues:

 Behold, I will send you Elijah the Prophet before the coming of the great and terrible day of the L-rd.
-And he shall turn the heart of the fathers unto their children, and the heart of the children unto their fathers....
+And he shall turn the hearts of the fathers unto their children, and the hearts of the children unto their fathers....

 Elijah is destined to usher in the Messianic Era, at which time the Third Temple will be the center of religious worship, as alluded to in this verse:

-The New Testament claims that this messenger was Jesus' cousin, John the Baptist, who was reincarnated as Elijah to prepare the way for him:
+The New Testament claims that this messenger was Jesus' cousin, John the Baptist, who was to prepare the way for him.
+John is said to have been an reincarnation of Elijah:

 Matthew 11:7, 10